Martin Nesbitt

 Martin Hughes Nesbitt (born November 29, 1962) is an American businessman and public figure.
-Nesbit is co-CEO of the Vistria Group, a Chicago-based private equity firm.
+He is the co-CEO of the Vistria Group, a Chicago-based private equity firm.
 Nesbitt is on the boards of directors of publicly traded companies CenterPoint Energy, Norfolk Southern Corporation, and American Airlines Group.
-Nesbitt was the founder and former CEO of The Parking Spot, an airport parking company.
+He was the founder and CEO of The Parking Spot, an airport parking company.
 He was on the board of the Chicago Housing Authority.

-Nesbitt is a close personal friend of former US President Barack Obama and was the campaign treasurer during Obama's 2008 presidential campaign.
+Nesbitt is a close personal friend of former President Barack Obama and was the campaign treasurer during Obama's 2008 presidential campaign.
 He is the board chair of the Obama Foundation.

 Early life and education

-Nesbitt was born and raised in Columbus, Ohio, graduating from Columbus Academy.
-He went on to earn his bachelor's degree from Albion College in Albion, Michigan, in 1985.
+Nesbitt was born in Columbus, Ohio, grew up there and graduating from Columbus Academy in Gahanna, Ohio.
+He earned a bachelor's degree from Albion College in Albion, Michigan, in 1985.
 After working as a financial analyst at GMAC, he won a fellowship to study at the University of Chicago Graduate School of Business, where he earned an MBA in 1991.